AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 will occur that it is capable of further development - inflationary expansion (as discussed above in

-the passage of " chaotic inflation "). in addition to "our" universe as
+the passage of "chaotic inflation").
+In addition to "our" universe, other

 Superluminal speed at